Decay of solutions to the Maxwell equation on the Schwarzschild background: Abstract

 \section{Abstract}

 A new Morawetz or integrated local energy decay estimate for Maxwell test fields on the exterior of a Schwarzschild black hole spacetime is proved.
 The proof makes use of a new superenergy tensor $\EMTensorH_{ab}$ defined in terms of the Maxwell field and its first derivatives.
 The superenergy tensor, although not conserved, yields a conserved higher order energy current $\EMTensorH_{ab} (\partial_t)^b$.
-The tensor $\EMTensorH_{ab}$ vanishes for the static Coulomb field, and the Morawetz estimate proved here therefore yields integrated decay for the Maxwell field on the Schwarzschild exterior to the Coulomb solution.
+The tensor $\EMTensorH_{ab}$ vanishes for the static Coulomb field, and the Morawetz estimate proved here therefore yields integrated decay for the Maxwell field to the Coulomb solution on the Schwarzschild exterior.